morganrosenberg50/DSCI_522_US_social_determinants_of_health_by_county/README.md

 ## Usage

-To replicate the analysis, clone this GitHub repository, install the dependencies listed below, and run the following commands at the command line/terminal from the root directory of this
+To replicate the analysis, please have a `kaggle.json` file containing your Kaggle credentials at the root.
+To obtain your Kaggle credentials, follow the instructions on [Kaggle](https://www.kaggle.com/docs/api).
+Next, clone this GitHub repository, install the dependencies listed below, and run the following commands at the command line/terminal from the root directory of this
 project: